Safety Glasses for Airsoft

-Far superior to Mesh, glasses have many advantages that make them a better choice for not too much money.
+Far superior to Mesh, safety glasses for airsoft have many advantages that make them a better choice for not too much money.
 If you don’t require prescription, the above pair of RX-1171s cost only £41.50 and are rated to EN 166F and ANSI Z87.

 Not all glasses are equal, some offer higher grade protection and as such are a bit pricier.
 For something a little more expensive, but offering far more protection, have a look at our Wiley X Saints

 These airsoft safety glasses provide a much higher level of safety protection, from this infographic you can see they have exceeded all the EN 166 ratings, exceeded the ANSI ratings and passed the American Military Safety Requirements, making them a truly great pair of ballistic glasses.

 You can even see them being worn in the movie American Sniper, very cool.

 - Protect more of your face from being shot

 - Wont slip from your face with elastic strap

 - Can be made prescription with an insert